Student Anti-Discrimination & Discriminatory Harassment Procedures

 • Reverse the determination and send the matter back to the Investigative Team or a different Investigative Team for further consideration.

-Decisions with regard to Appeals generally will be rendered within twenty (20) business days after the receipt of the last written submission by either of the Parties, depending on the availability of the Appellate Panel or Officer at the time of the Appeal.
+Decisions regarding Appeals will generally be rendered within twenty (20) business days after the receipt of the last written submission by either of the Parties, depending on the availability of the Appellate Panel at the time of the Appeal.
 The Office will notify the Parties if there is a delay.